com-480-data-visualization/com-480-project-ecoroutes/README.md

 ### Exploratory Data Analysis

-After scraping the data, our dataset comprises __ routes.
+After scraping the data, our dataset comprises 5153 routes.
 Each route consists of the departure and arrival city, country, and region, as well as the train, car, and flight duration, CO2 emissions and energy resource consumption.
 Additionally, the dataset includes information on the ‘products’ for each type of travel connection, which represent the number of transfers a traveler must make during their journey.
 In the dataset, several routes didn’t have CO2 information, so we removed those from the dataset.

-`Distance, weighted average co2` ->  as additional features, we calculated … Andrea’s calculated features (cite the paper)
+Besides a naive average of the CO2 emissions and energy consumption of the three modes for a certain route, we calculated a weighted average that takes into account an extimation of the market shares of the train vs flight modes.
+We used the following regression, from [Xia, Wenyi, Anming Zhang](https://doi.org/10.1016/j.trb.2016.10.006):

+We also computed the "in-flight" distance between each pair of cities, using haversine distance.

 The CO2 emission data for trains is right-skewed, meaning most train routes have lower emissions but a few have very high emissions.
 For cars, the CO2 emissions are normally distributed, while flight CO2 emissions show a bimodal distribution, indicating two distinct groups of flights based on their emissions.
-The average CO2 emissions for trains, cars, and flights are __, __, and __, respectively.
+The average CO2 emissions for trains, cars, and flights are 55.83, 128.06, and 180.09 Kg respectively.

 ![Distribution of CO2 Emissions by Transportation Mode](https://github.com/com-480-data-visualization/com-480-project-ecoroutes/assets/58995762/161ecc15-4e4c-4b37-a12a-e86b0ab18290)